bilee/juke-x1/README.md

 auto run programs command line -- http://www.raspberry-projects.com/pi/pi-operating-systems/raspbian/auto-running-programs getting the Pi to boot directly into a browser (also called “kiosk” mode) -- http://blog.niteoweb.com/raspberry-pi-boot-to-browser/

+If you want a script to run when you boot into the LXDE environment,

+Navigate to ~/.config/lxsession/LXDE-pi

+Open the autostart file in that folder:

+$ sudo nano autostart
+Add @program on a new line.
+If you want to run something like a python script, put something like @python mypython.py on a new line.
+Running a script file would be @./superscript, but for some reason the script may run in an infinite loop.

+Save and exit: Ctrl+X, Y, Enter

+Restart your Raspberry Pi into the LXDE environment.

 raspberrypi
 -----------
 created 4x4 kepad matrix to be used w arduino